arvindskumar99/confidential-containers-arvind/quickstart.md

 - Ensure a minimum of 8GB RAM and 4 vCPU for the Kubernetes cluster node
 - Only containerd runtime based Kubernetes clusters are supported with the current CoCo release
 - The minimum Kubernetes version should be 1.24
-- Ensure at least one Kubernetes node in the cluster is having the label `node-role.kubernetes.io/worker=`
+- Ensure at least one Kubernetes node in the cluster has the labels `node-role.kubernetes.io/worker=` and `node.kubernetes.io/worker=`
 - Ensure SELinux is disabled or not enforced (https://github.com/confidential-containers/operator/issues/115)
+- Ensure Docker is installed.
+Instructions can be found [here](https://docs.docker.com/engine/install/ubuntu/).
+Make sure to also install docker-compose with docker.

 For more details on the operator, including the custom resources managed by the operator, refer to the operator [docs](https://github.com/confidential-containers/operator).